Webster Tashkent Celebrates Five Years of Success

 Because of the growth and the demand for more Webster programming, Webster University and The Republic of Uzbekistan’s Ministry of Higher Education and the Ministry of Construction signed an agreement in December to build a new campus in Tashkent for Webster.
 The new campus will be constructed in the “New Tashkent City Center,” located about 15 miles east of the current campuses alongside new government buildings and a new Presidential University.
 When completed, it will have classroom space for 10,000 students along with residential halls that can house 2,000 students.
 Webster also will continue to operate in its current location.

-Webster and Uzbekistan officials sign an agreement for a new campus
+Officials from Webster University and the Uzbekistan government sign an agreement

 The reason the government is willing to donate land and buildings to Webster is because the operations in Uzbekistan are mutually beneficial to all partners, Schuster said, adding that Webster will continue to partner with other institutions in the region to share space and resources as Webster Tashkent continues to grow.